 You have a big event such as a wedding or a birthday party coming up in a few months.
 You feel the need to get in shape for it, and find that you do not have enough time to lose weight through conventional diet plans and regular exercise routines.
 So, you opt for some desperate measures.

 You start surfing the internet, browsing social media platforms, and reading magazines to find a way to lose weight quickly.
 You come across dozens of posts, articles, and advertisements for all kinds of diets claiming to be the holy grail of weight loss.
 Then, you decide to pick the one endorsed by a charismatic and beautiful model, follow it religiously, and lose some weight.
 However, along with weight loss, you tend to lose energy and upset your digestive system, metabolism, and mental health in the process.
-The reason behind it all is the fad diet you followed.
+The reason behind it all is the fad diet you were on.

 What are fad diets?

 Fads are a craze, practice, or interest followed for a time with exaggerated zeal.
 So, a fad diet gains popularity for a short duration as a fashionable trend and fades away once a new one finds the spotlight.
 This could set you up on a cycle of yo-yo dieting.